 Our favourite part?
 The Barina Spark offers seating for five people (albeit tight in the rear centre seat) so that you can squeeze more of your friends in.
 However, it doesn’t come with Bluetooth connectivity and the boot doesn’t offer much storage space.

 The new Mitsubishi Mirage is a stylish hatchback with a sporty exterior and a surprisingly spacious interior.
 It comes with Bluetooth connectivity, voice control, keyless entry, a 1.2-litre 3-cylinder engine, a five-star ANCAP safety rating, cruise control, and an impressive 4.6m turning radius.
 We’re also big fans of Mitsubishi’s 5-year/100,000km warranty!

 The downside?
 Online reviewers have complained that the Mirage lacks stability in windy weather, the steering wheel has a limited adjustment, and the uninspiring dashboard layout will leave you feeling a little bit ‘blah’.

 (Image via Wiki Media)

 If ‘automatic’, ‘affordable’ and ‘agile’ top your list of necessities in a new car, chances are that the new Nissan Micra is on your shortlist.
-With a small 9m turning radius and range of tech savvy features, including a rearview camera, satellite navigation, and a 5.8″ touch-screen display, the Nissan Micra is the perfect work and play vehicle for people who live in inner-city areas.
+With a small 9m turning radius and a range of tech-savvy features, including a rearview camera, satellite navigation, and a 5.8″ touch-screen display, the Nissan Micra is the perfect work and play vehicle for people who live in inner-city areas.

 5. Volkswagen Up! – $13,990